OIL SPILL RESOURCES

 This lesson focuses on the aftermath of an oil spill, its effects on the people and ecosystems, lessons learned, and what recovery means.
 It also includes links to an Oil Spill Trajectory Model, an Oil Spill Primer for Students, and How Toxic is Oil?

-The four Sea Grant programs in the Gulf of Mexico have joined forces to provide a web resource on the Gulf of Mexico Oil Spill.
+The four Sea Grant programs in the Gulf of Mexico have joined forces to provide a web resource on Oil Spill Science.

 A search of The Bridge, a NOAA Sea Grant-supported collection of the best marine education resources available on-line, will provide several oil spill lesson plans and activities.